 During the current U.K. wide quarantine & lockdown, Jamiel began producing his own series of Mobile Isolation Creations which led to several further substantial commissions.
 Using this momentum Jamiel founded the crowdfunding initiative #FundFreelanceDance - getting freelance Dancers and their related Artists and Services returned to the studio, returned to their craft and back into paid engagements.

-#FundFreelanceDance has now engaged over 600 artists since launching in September 2020.
+#FundFreelanceDance has now provided services to over 1100 participants and created 66 paid engagements since launching in September 2020.

 Photo by Viktor Erik Emanuel